raghid-setiawan/raghid-setiawan/README.md

 </div>

 **Notes:**
-- Basic backend & frontend setup
+- Experience in configuring and deploying complex applications from scratch
-- Simple VPS deployment
+- Backend and frontend integration on self-managed VPS environments
-- Environment variables configuration (`.env`)
+- Application configuration using environment-based settings
+- Familiar with security-oriented development, analysis, and controlled testing in ethical contexts
-- Learning-by-doing approach
+- Hands-on approach through experimentation and real-world scenarios

 ---